starkex/starkex/README.md

 - 🔭 I’m currently busy in increasing my Repositories on Github.

-- 🌱 I’m currently learning everything xDD
+- 🌱 I’m currently learning everything xD

-- Ask me about anything related to Python, Java, React, MySQL and related technologies.
+- 💻 Ask me about anything related to Python, Java, React, MySQL and related technologies.

 - 💻 All of my projects are available at [https://github.com/starkex](https://github.com/starkex)